blimpa/maker-operational-manual/content/Governance/governance.md

 - Adjust Vault-specific parameters.
 - Replace modular smart contracts.

-## What does a forum signal thread look like?
+### Signal Requests

-A forum signal thread is a forum thread created with the purpose of finding consensus to take action about an issue or improvement idea within the MakerDAO community.
+A signal resquest is a forum thread created with the purpose of finding consensus to take action about an issue or improvement idea within the MakerDAO community.
 A signal thread is also created according to a set of [semi-formal guidelines](https://forum.makerdao.com/t/signaling-guidelines/223).

 A signal thread may contain one or more polls as determined by the original poster of the thread.
 Additionally, there may be more than one signal thread that relates to a single issue so it may be appropriate to create a summary thread to capture the entire picture.

-A basic example of a forum signal thread can be found [here](https://forum.makerdao.com/t/signal-request-should-we-increase-the-scd-debt-ceiling/506)
+> A basic example of a forum signal thread can be found [here](https://forum.makerdao.com/t/signal-request-should-we-increase-the-scd-debt-ceiling/506)

-## Can anyone start a forum signal thread?

-Yes, anyone may start these threads.
+Anyone may start these threads.
 Signal threads that stick to the guidelines and deal with issues that are important to the community tend to get more traction than those that don't.

-## What is the difference between a forum signal thread and a regular forum poll?
+#### What is the difference between a forum signal thread and a regular forum poll?

 A forum signal thread is created with the specific intention of gathering consensus around an issue and moving that issue to an on-chain Governance Poll.
 It is also suggested that it adhere to the [semi-formal signal guidelines](https://forum.makerdao.com/t/signaling-guidelines/223) that can be found within the governance forum.

 Regular forum polls can be used to measure community sentiment about anything and their use is encouraged.
 There are no guidelines on the general use of forum polls, other than courtesy and common sense.

-## How does a forum signal thread proceed to an on-chain Governance Poll?
+#### How does a forum signal thread proceed to an on-chain Governance Poll?

-Once a forum signal thread has been active for several weeks, and has been voted on by a reasonable number of community members, the creator of the signal thread will make a judgement call about whether to refine the signal thread further and post a new one, or that the current signal thread is enough to request that the Governance Facilitator push it to an on-chain governance poll.
+Once a forum signal thread has been active for several weeks, and has been voted on by a reasonable number of community members, the creator of the signal thread will make a judgement call about whether to refine the signal thread further and post a new one, or that the current signal thread is enough to request that the Governance Facilitators push it to an on-chain governance poll.

-If the Governance Facilitator agrees that the issue outlined in the signal thread(s) is ready to go on-chain, then the Governance Facilitator will create an on-chain Governance Poll in the form specified by the community consensus created in the signal thread(s).
+If the Governance Facilitators agree that the issue outlined in the signal thread(s) is ready to go on-chain, then the Governance Facilitators will create an on-chain Governance Poll in the form specified by the community consensus created in the signal thread(s).

 ## When do Governance Polls happen?

 A Governance Poll can be put on-chain at any time, however, the current schedule calls for polls to 'go live' on a weekly basis every Monday at 12pm EST/9am PST/14:00 UTC.

-## How long is the voting period of a Governance Poll?
+### How long is the voting period of a Governance Poll?

 The voting period of a given Governance Poll varies.
 Recurring polls of the same type are usually standardized and have the same duration.
 The most common are three and seven day periods.
 Concurrently running polls do not necessarily have the same voting periods.

-## Where can I find on-chain Governance Polls?
+### Where can I find on-chain Governance Polls?

 Live polls can be found on the ["Polling" tab](https://vote.makerdao.com/polling) in the [Governance Portal](https://vote.makerdao.com/).
 Historic poll data can be found at the [Maker Governance Analytics Dashboard](https://mkrgov.science/).

 User risks can be mitigated by using small test amounts beforehand, and by thoroughly checking which addresses one is interacting with.

-## Can anyone create an on-chain Governance Poll?
+### Can anyone create an on-chain Governance Poll?

 Yes, anyone can create an on-chain Governance Poll using the polling smart contract.
 However, there is no UI provided to do this yet.
-Currently, only the elected Governance Facilitator(s) are able to put up polls that display on the [Governance Portal](https://vote.makerdao.com), polls created by arbitrary Ethereum addresses **are not** displayed.
+Currently, only the Governance Facilitators are able to put up polls that display on the [Governance Portal](https://vote.makerdao.com), polls created by arbitrary Ethereum addresses **are not** displayed.
 In the future, the MKR token holders or any third parties may want to develop special UIs or other voting frontends.

-## When do Executive Votes Happen?
+### When do Executive Votes Happen?

 An Executive Vote can occur at any time, however the current schedule calls for Executive Votes to go live on Fridays 12pm EST/9am PST/14:00 UTC

-## What is Continuous Approval Voting?
+### What is Continuous Approval Voting?

 There are three main aspects to Continuous Approval Voting.
 The first is that a vote creates a barrier for new proposals, since new proposals need to surpass the voting weight of the last successful proposal.
 Secondly, votes are meant to remain in the system continuously in order to prevent bad proposals from passing easily.
 Finally, the more votes there are on the current state of the system, the more secure the system generally is from any "rogue" proposals.